Chapter Thirty-Five: In the Ashes of the Midnight Sun

 It probably had something to do with everyone awaiting his answer.

-"I—I have some last minute things I need to do before the move."
+"I—I have some last-minute things I need to do before the move, but I'll be there after I finish up there."

 "Tomorrow, right?"
 Hermione asked.